-Out of Council Troops: Out of council units must provide evidence of coverage by their own council or provide their own coverage.
-Please send this to Northern New Jersey Council prior to your arrival at camp, and please bring a copy with you to camp and turn in at check in with the camp director.
+Out of Council Troops: Out of council units must provide evidence of coverage by their own council.
+Please bring a copy with you to camp and turn in at check in with the camp director.

 Fireworks

 Fireworks are absolutely not allowed.